 It usually takes 45-60 minutes to fully rise to double in size.

 Store your gluten-free cinnamon rolls in an airtight container in the refrigerator.
-This is especially important during the hot summer months because gluten-free baked goods tend to spoil quicker.
+This is especially important during the hot summer months because gluten-free baked goods tend to spoil quickly.

 I also recommend freezing the cinnamon rolls.
-Let the rolls fully cool, then cut them out in individual rolls.
+Let the rolls cool completely, then cut them into individual pieces.
 Place them gently in a zipper-style freezer bag.
 Squeeze the extra air out and freeze them.
-I freeze them is one row, and I do not stack them on top of each other.
+I freeze them in one row, and I do not stack them on top of each other.

-There are many reasons for cinnamon rolls to turn out dense.
+There are several reasons why cinnamon rolls can turn out dense.
 1. Check the yeast expiration date.
 Expired yeast doesn’t rise much.
 2. Check the flour blend you used works with yeast.
 (Check the bag and the website!)
 3. Did you use purified water?
 Chlorine and chemicals in tap water can kill your yeast.
 4. How did you rise the rolls?
 Was it warm enough?

 If your rolls didn’t rise much, and that means the dough didn’t expand around the filling to hold it in the spirals of dough, or if you used too much butter, the filling can melt out of the rolls.